-According to a recent Duke University Medical Center study, cardio wins for reducing belly size.
+According to a Duke University Medical Center study, cardio wins for reducing belly size.
 But there’s probably a huge catch — which I’ll get to shortly.

-“Our study sought to identify the most effective form of exercise to get rid of that unhealthy fat,” says Duke University exercise physiologist Cris Slentz, Ph.D., the study’s lead author.
+“Our study sought to identify the most effective form of exercise to get rid of that unhealthy fat,” says Duke University exercise physiologist Cris Slentz, Ph.D., the study’s lead author, in the report.

 The study showed that to lose stomach fat, aerobics was actually more effective than lifting weights.

 Lifting weights (strength training), according to the study, resulted in no significant results for midsection shrinkage.

 Surprisingly, a combination of cardio and weight lifting to lose stomach fat didn’t make much of a difference when compared to just the cardio alone.